 Kou no mono (香の物) – Seasonal pickles.

-Tomewan (止椀) – A basic offer of rice and miso soup.
+Tomewan (止椀) – A basic offering of rice and miso soup.
 Served at the end to make sure you are satisfied.

-Mizumono (水物) – A small desert of fruit, jam or cake.
+Mizumono (水物) – A small desert of fruit, candy or cake.

-There are also other dishes not mentioned, which are usually served at tea ceremonies and not in restaurants.
+There are also other dishes not mentioned, which are usually served in tea ceremonies and not in restaurants.

 Cheap varieties of Kaiseki

-There are also common restaurants that sell kaiseki, they do not offer private rooms, and bring all food in boxes.
+There are also regular restaurants that sell kaiseki, they don't offer private rooms, and they bring all the food at once in boxes.
 They usually cost between 6,000 to 15,000 円 (150 to 380 Reais.)

-At Ryoukan hotels they also usually offer a small kaiseki in their stay.
+Ryoukan inns also often offer a small kaiseki during your stay.